How to automatically share a new contract draft with others?

 In this view, you can identify the reason for the failure by expanding the failure to run details.
 You can then use the information found here to make the needed changes.

-Each collaborator is identified by email address, the value of the used in the automation setup editable field must therefore be matching.
+Each collaborator is identified by email address, the value of the used in the automation setup Data field must therefore be matched.

 In case the automation has run successfully, you can now find the newly created draft shared with the exact same collaborators you have configured under the second automation step.
 Click on the draft's name from the activity feed to open and review its details.